bdeleonardis1/eventtest/README.md

 return UnoptimzedFunc()
 ```

-You want to ensure that OptimizedFunc is being called whenever it can.
+You want to ensure that `OptimizedFunc` is being called whenever it can be.
-Sure, you can write unit tests to ensure the if block is working.
+Sure, you can write unit tests to ensure the if statement is working.
 But
 this does not necessarily give you the confidence that the whole system
 is working end to end as you would expect.

-With EventTest you can emit events to ensure thing are happening as you
+With `EventTest` you can emit events to ensure thing are happening as you
 expect them to.
 To do this, simply add `emitEvent` calls anywhere that you
 want to test.
-So you can modify `OptimizedFunc()` and `UnoptimizedFunc` like
+So you can modify `OptimizedFunc` and `UnoptimizedFunc` like
 so:

 ```go